Importing ready-made server blocklists on your own Mastodon server

 • Someone you follow is replying to themselves to create a thread

-When do Unlisted posts appear in the Home timeline?
+When do Unlisted posts and replies appear in the Home timeline?

 ↩ Back to the front page